-- A. Purpose.
-To provide a clear amendment process for the establishment or expansion of Historic Special Districts, in accordance with Title 30-A, M.R.S.A § 4352 (Zoning Ordinances), as may be amended from time to time. - B. Applicability.
-This section shall apply to any petition to establish a new Historic Special District or expand an existing Historic Special District, regardless of who is petitioning. - C. Procedure. - Application.
+- Application.
 Any person or group seeking to add or expand historic districts shall request the amendment in writing to the Historic Preservation Review Board.
 Any proposal by the Selectboard or Planning Board shall be referred to the Review Board for comment before any further action.
 After receiving the Review Board's recommendation concerning the request, the matter will be placed on the agenda for the Planning Board for further consideration.
 Any applications for designation of districts shall be in writing. - 2.
 Studies and recommendations.
-Before making its recommendation concerning the proposed establishment or expansion of an historic district, the Review Board may conduct studies and research on the proposal.
+Before making its recommendation concerning the proposed establishment or expansion of an historic district or Local Landmark, the Review Board may conduct studies and research on the proposal.
 The Review Board shall make a report on every request received within six months.
-Drafts of the report shall also be mailed to the Maine Historic Preservation Commission for review. - 3.
+ThPrafts of the final report shall also be mailed to the Maine Historic Preservation Commission for review. - 3.
 Public hearing.
-Prior to making a recommendation concerning the proposed establishment or expansion of an historic district, the Review Board shall hold a public hearing on the request, after due notice is provided twice in a newspaper of general circulation.
+Prior to making a recommendation concerning the proposed establishment or expansion of an historic district or Local Landmark, the Review Board shall hold a public hearing on the request, after due notice is provided twice in a newspaper of general circulation.
 The date of the first publication must be at least 12 days before the hearing and the date of the 2nd publication must be at least 7 days before the hearing.
 The notice must be written in plain English, understandable by the average citizen.
 Mailed notice of the proposal shall also be sent to the applicant, owners of all property to be included within the proposed designation, and property within a 250-foot radius of the property under consideration. - 4.
 Final report.
 Not later than 30 days after the public hearing, the Review Board shall submit a final report to the Planning Board with the Review Board's recommendation. - 5.
 Further action.
-After receipt of the Commission's recommendations, as provided above, the Planning Board shall, with 30 days of receipt, hold a public hearing (noticed in the same manner as described in subsection C.3 above) to consider said proposed designation and shall provide an additional recommendation on the request to the legislative body. - D. Eligibility for Historic Designation.
-The historic districts established in accordance with this section shall have one or more of the following characteristics: - 1.
-History of Newcastle.
-Structures, buildings or sites at which events have occurred that contribute to and are identified with or significantly represent or exemplify the broad cultural, political, economic, military, or social history of Newcastle, the State of Maine, or the nation, including sites or buildings at which visitors may gain insight or see examples of particular items or of larger patterns in the North American heritage. - 2.
-Persons.
-Structures, buildings or sites associated with important historic persons.
+After receipt of the Review Board's recommendations, as provided above, the petition will make its way through the Zoning Amendment process as described in Article 7, Section 21 of the Core Zoning Code. the Planning Board shall, within 30 days of receipt, hold a public hearing (noticed in the same manner as described in subsection C.3 above) to consider said proposed designation and shall provide an additional recommendation on the request to the legislative body. - D. Eligibility for Historic Designation.
+The properties designated historic districts established in accordance with this section shall have one or more of the following characteristics: - History of Newcastle.
+Structures, buildings or sites at which events have occurred that contribute to and are identified with or significantly represent or exemplify the broad cultural, political, economic, military, or social history of Newcastle, the State of Maine, or the nation, including sites or buildings at which visitors may gain insight or see examples of particular items or of larger patterns in the North American heritage.